femke77/seeds/README.md

 # Tech Blog Seeding App

-This is a seeding application for challenge 14, tech blog app, for the Edx full stack program.
+This is a seeding application for challenge 14, tech blog app, for the Edx full stack web development program.

 ## How to Use